 This is a what a typical Mattermost Channels workspace looks like:

 A team is a digital workspace where you and your teammates can collaborate together.
 Depending on how Mattermost is set up in your organization, you can belong to one team or multiple teams.

 You have the ability to navigate between teams on the Team Sidebar, located on the upper left side of the app.

 Channels are used to organize conversations across different topics.
 Find available channels in the left-hand panel.

 There are three types of channels: Public Channels, Private Channels, and Direct Messages.

-Public Channels are open to everyone on a team.
+Public Channels are open to everyone on a team and are identified with a icon.
 New team members are automatically added to two Public Channels when they sign up: Town Square and Off-Topic.

 Select the + button and select Browse Channels at the top of the channel sidebar to explore more channels to join!

 Private Channels are for sensitive topics and are only visible to selected team members.
 Any member of a Private Channel can add additional members.
 Channel members can choose to leave at any time, and any member of a Private Channel can remove other members from the channel.